| ||||||||

 PU.1 is a transcription factor implicated in the transcriptional control of neutrophil-specific genes and in neutrophil production, which is defective in PU.1 knockout mice.50 Sp1, Purb, Klf9/Bteb1, and Maz are broadly expressed transcription factors that bind to purine-rich sites, including potentially some PU.1 sites.
 PU.1 is up-regulated almost 3-fold at the RNA level, whereas all 4 of the latter factors are down-regulated during MPRO development, as is the SP1-like factor Klfl3.

-We have previously observed20 by Northern blot analysis that there is a shift in the balance of members of the C/EBP family of transcription factors at the mRNA level during MPRO differentiation, with some progressive down-regulation of C/EBP delta and up-regulation first of C/EBP alpha then C/EBP epsilon and beta .
+We have previously observed20 by Northern blot analysis that there is a shift in the balance of members of the C/EBP family of transcription factors at the mRNA level during MPRO differentiation, with some progressive down-regulation of C/EBP and up-regulation first of C/EBP then C/EBP and .
 These results are consistent with the role of these factors in neutrophil development, deduced from both transcriptional analysis of individual promoters and gene knockout effects on myelopoiesis.
-The present set of RNA analyses by oligonucleotide chip hybridization is more consistent with the Northern blot analyses than were the preliminary results,20 although C/EBP epsilon is still not represented on the chip.
+The present set of RNA analyses by oligonucleotide chip hybridization is more consistent with the Northern blot analyses than were the preliminary results,20 although C/EBP is still not represented on the chip.

 Overall, these coordinated changes in the expression of multiple transcription factors would serve to amplify differences in transcription and permit fine control of the timing and amplitude of regulation for multiple gene targets.
 As previously postulated,51 such reciprocal regulation of competing factors may be a common mechanism in differentiation.
 The changes in mRNA levels during maturation of myeloid cells include both the silencing of a number of genes and up-regulation of a number of other genes.
 The substantial changes in the level of some putative transcriptional repressors, both up (eg, Sin3b, Atf7ip) and down (eg, Rybp) during differentiation, suggest that specific repression of transcription provides an important and under-investigated means of regulating myeloid differentiation, in addition to more conventional mechanisms such as competition for binding sites and changes in activating factor levels.